ECOH and our experts are members of the following:

 Craig Maunder is a highly-qualified project manager, with extensive experience in the domains of occupational hygiene, indoor air quality and mould, and hazardous material assessment and abatement.
-Craig holds qualifications as a Certified Industrial Hygienist, a certified C-NRPP Radon Measurement and Mitigation Professional and certified Toxic Substance Substance Reduction Planner.
+Craig is a court-recognized expert witness in the fields of IAQ and mould, and holds qualifications as a Certified Industrial Hygienist, C-NRPP-certified Radon Measurement and Mitigation Professional and certified Toxic Substance Substance Reduction Planner.
 Craig is highly-valued by our clients as a skilled public speaker and communicator who is able to distill complex scientific and technical concepts into clear, understandable and actionable information.

 Craig’s professional experience includes conducting and overseeing indoor air quality and mould assessments, qualitative and quantitative health risk assessments, chemical exposure assessments, ionizing and non-ionizing radiation assessments, industrial ventilation assessment and design, radon mitigation design and project management, and litigation support and expert witness testimony.
 Craig has also consulted on the development of health and safety management systems, and served as the in-country project team leader on various international projects, including worker health risk assessments for the oil and gas sector in the Middle East and a mould assessment and abatement project in the Caribbean.